yanbixing/Data-Science-Knowledge-Notes/ranking_system/recommender_system/memory_based_cf.md

 Note: the rating score part in the function, like $r_{in}$, is still fetched from the original matrix.
 The factorized matrix is just used to simplify the similarity part, like $\mathrm{sim}(\boldsymbol{u}_m,\boldsymbol{u}_i)$.

+## 3. prediction

+  How to give the score for new user or new item?
+Would there be problem when we add one row or one column?

+  Actually, no problem at all.

+  The matrix is training data, we can think the similarity-based CF like a kind of memory based algo.
+Just compare the new user's rating vector with existing rows, we can calculate similarity score and calculate his preference on different items.

+  It is the same for new items, as long as we have its user (column) representation, we can calculate its similarity with other items and make prediction.